Scots Guards: Since 1948 and Batang Kali massacre

+Post East of Suez withdrawal

 Both the 1st and 2nd Battalion deployed to Northern Ireland during the Troubles in the early 1970s.
 In 1992, during their time in Northern Ireland, the Scots Guards were involved in the contentious shooting of civilian Peter McBride: two soldiers were convicted of murder.

 During the Falklands War in 1982 the main force of the Scots Guards began its advance on the western side of Mount Tumbledown.
-During the course of the battle in the early hours of 14 June 1982, men of the 2nd Battalion "wearing berets instead of helmets" launched a bayonet charge on the redoubtable Argentinian defenders, which resulted in bitter and bloody fighting, and was one of the last bayonet charges by the British Army.
+During the course of the battle in the early hours of 14 June 1982, men of the 2nd Battalion wearing berets instead of helmets (to help distinguish each other from enemy soldiers in the dark) launched a bayonet charge on the redoubtable Argentinian defenders, which resulted in bitter and bloody fighting, and was one of the last bayonet charges by the British Army.

+On the early morning of 1 November 1983, while stationed in British Hong Kong, two members of 1st Battalion C Company of the Scots Guards (William Downs from Glasgow and Malcolm Chambers from Omagh) absconded from their post guarding the border at Man Kam To Control Point after a drinking binge and went on a six hour rampage throughout the colony.
+The pair, who had stolen their patrol's Army Land Rover, were witnessed hijacking several civilian vehicles and exchanging gunfire with Royal Hong Kong Police officers after stopping for drinks in Wan Chai.
+They eventually arrived at Kai Tak airport where two airport police officers were disarmed and taken hostage, then wandered through the evacuated departures hall firing shots at random.
+Downs and Chambers eventually surrendered at 7:45am, and were later sentenced to imprisonment of four years and three years respectively.

 In 2004, the 1st Battalion deployed to Iraq on a 6-month posting as part of 4th Armoured Brigade.
 The 4th Brigade relieved the 1st Mechanised Brigade, and joined the Multi-National Division (South East) that was under British command.

 In 2021, the 1st Battalion moved to Somme Barracks, Catterick Garrison as part of the Army 2020 Refine reforms.

 On 1 May 2022 (delayed from the originally intended 1 April 2022), soldiers in A (The London Scottish) Company, the London Regiment transferred to foot guards regiments and the company became G (Messines) Company, Scots Guards, 1st Battalion London Guards.